Kudaes/rust_tips_and_tricks/README.md

 let a: *mut i32 = get_i32_mut();
 let b: *mut u64 = a as *mut u64;
 ```
 However, this only works when you are dealing with basic type pointers, and most of the time you will be dealing with WinAPI structs and types pointers.
-In this case, you can use the function `std::mem::transmute()`:
+If that is the case, you can use the function `std::mem::transmute()`:
 ```rust
 let a: *mut ComplexStruct = get_complexstruct_pointer();
 let b: PVOID = std::mem::transmute(a);